How to Legally Deal With Cryptocurrency in Hong Kong

 Declarations in tax returns are mandatory in Hong Kong and can be subject to up to 17% taxation.

-It’s not quite a dystopian society yet for Cryptominers, but it’s clear the government in Hong Kong is bringing in Crypto under tighter constraints.
+It's not quite a dystopian society yet for crypto miners, but the Hong Kong government is clearly putting crypto under tighter constraints.

 Only time will tell if the Hong Kong government’s attitude and approach towards cryptocurrency will pay off or have a damaging effect because of the restrictiveness.